Where pupils mature into young adults

 Book a private visit >

-In the most recent full Inspection Report by the ISI, Stonyhurst was rated "Excellent in All Areas", with pastoral support in particular rated as outstanding
+In the most recent full Inspection Report by the ISI, Stonyhurst was rated "Excellent in All Areas", with pastoral support in particular rated as outstanding.

 The report stated that "pupils are highly reflective as individuals and display a level of maturity beyond their years."
 It also highlighted that "pupils have a highly developed sense of social awareness; they are passionate about making a difference."
 Furthermore, the report noted that "pupils take initiative in their learning and are highly focused in their individual studies," and that "pupils are highly articulate and speak with eloquence when addressing others."
-For those studying IB courses, it was observed that "pupils possess strong study skills and take an inquiry-based approach to their learning."
-Additionally, "pupils display excellent levels of moral understanding" and have "a strong appreciation for the multi-cultural nature and diversity of the school community."
-Sixth Form pupils were also praised for "successfully writing their own speeches and confidently delivering them."

-In 2024, we were delighted that our A level exam results placed us in the top 25% of schools and colleges for value-added progress.
+In 2024, we were delighted that our A level exam results placed us in the top 25% of UK schools and colleges for value-added progress.

-Value-added in education is the difference between the expected grade from a pupil's baseline assessment score at the beginning of their course and the grade they actually achieved.
-It is a measure of the progress pupils make over a period of time.
 Value-added takes into account how much progress a child has made since their starting point, compared to the progress they have made relative to similar pupils.
 It is designed to be a fair tool that focuses on measuring progress based on the individual.

-Attend an Open Day to learn more
+Attend an Open Event to learn more

 Explore Rhetoric Playroom